Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: MRFT and Identification Approach

 \subsection{Identification Approach}

-The MRFT can excite test oscillations only in the range of [-270 deg, -90 deg] of the plant phase response.
-This is due to the fact that MRFT has a DF for which the negative reciprocal exists only in the second and the third quadrants of the complex plane.
-As a result, for high relative degree systems the generated test oscillations have values of \(a_0\) and \(\Omega_0\) from Eq. \eqref{eq_hb} that may not be practically useful.
-This is a reflection of the expedience of using a cascade controller arrangement, which would in turn require to organize the MRFT tests in each loop separately to tune each controller.
+The MRFT can excite stable periodic oscillations only in the second and third quadrants of the complex plane.
+As a result, for high relative degree systems, the generated test oscillations have values of \(a_0\) and \(\Omega_0\) from Eq. \eqref{eq_hb} that may not be practically useful.
+This is a reflection of the importance of using a cascade controller arrangement, which would in turn require to organize the MRFT tests in each loop separately to tune each controller.
 It would also eliminate the indicated problem of the test oscillations possibly being of low frequency and high amplitude.
 For this reason, the considered high order LTI system must be split into a composition set \(G_{HO}:=\{G_1,G_2,...,G_M\}\) where \(G_1\) represents the sub-system with smallest relative degree with respect to the control command.
 The iterative design method required to generate the feedback structure and hence required set of distinguishing phases for higher order LTI processes can be found in Algorithm \ref{alg:dist_phase_ho}.
 Note that Algorithm \ref{alg:dist_phase_ho} assumes that inner feedback loops are observable and controllable.

 For the particular case presented in this paper, we obtain two cascaded feedback loops by applying Algorithm \ref{alg:dist_phase_ho} to the side motion model in Eq. \eqref{eq_side_motion_model_foptd}.
 From Algorithm \ref{alg:dist_phase_ho} line \ref{alg:dist_phase_ho:g_ho} we get: